 In general, students are expected to abide by the rules of the playground, to cooperate with the teachers on duty, and to be considerate.
-Students who do not follow the rules may be required to remain inside during recess for a period of time to be determined by the Principal.
+Students who do not follow the rules may be required to remain inside during recess for a period of time to be determined by the Principal meet with the Principal and an appropriate consequence will be determined.